csware/si/README.md

 - `src/main/resources/hibernate.cfg.xml` for the database configuration
   - Set the database name, username and password here
 - `src/main/webapp/WEB-INF/web.xml` for Tomcat and GATE specific configurations
-  - Adjust the `datapath` here, please make sure that thbis is accessible by Tomcat, use e.g. `/srv/gate/` or `c:\gate` here
+  - Adjust the `datapath` here, please make sure that this is accessible by Tomcat, use e.g. `/srv/gate/` or `c:\gate` here
-    - On *nix the system Tomcat runs as the user `tomcat`, so make sure that user has appropriate permissions, also on Debian-based systems, Tomcat might be sandboxed by systemd.
+    - On *nix the system Tomcat runs as the user `tomcat`, so make sure that the user has appropriate permissions, also on Debian-based systems, Tomcat might be sandboxed by systemd.
 Create a file `/etc/systemd/system/tomcat9.service.d/gate.gate.conf` containing: ```
 [Service]
 ReadWritePaths=/srv/submissioninterface/
 ``` (afterwards, issue `systemctl daemon-reload` and `systemctl restart tomcat`)